frobertpixto/hand-drawn-shapes-dataset/README.md

 ---
 # To do
 General
+- Explain directory structure in Readme
+- Add requirements.txt
+- Create a DataSheet for the Dataset as described in https://arxiv.org/pdf/1803.09010.pdf
 - Make a smaller dataset subset?
-- Create a DataSheet for the Dataset as described in https://arxiv.org/pdf/1803.09010.pdf
-- Add requirements.txt

-Classification
-- Rename variables like X_train

 Vertices
+- Finalize Ellipses
-- Show model to calculate Vertices for Ellipses
+- Show model to calculate Vertices for Rectangles and Triangles
+- Indicate the difficulties
+  - Augmentation in general
+    - First point in particular

 Pipeline
 - Explain